What’s the difference between fee-only planning and asset-based financial planning?

 Are there any unique services you offer?

 Yes.
 While many financial planners present a document as a financial plan, in addition to our written summary, analysis, and recommendations, all of our clients receive access to an online platform that enables them to centralize and organize all aspects of their financial lives.
-The platform is free for 90 days from the start of the engagement.
-For clients who wish to use this platform to maintain and monitor their financial plan over time, ongoing access is available for $25 per month.
-Additionally, all clients have permanent access to our free proprietary password management software, Password Guru, and we also provide a unique service to help clients expeditiously and inexpensively get their estate planning documents drafted and implemented.
+The platform is free and fee-only planning clients may continue to the the application for free after our engagement has been completed.
+Additionally, we also provide a unique service to help clients expeditiously and inexpensively get their estate planning documents drafted and implemented and we have our own unique proprietary retirement savings and spending simulation software that we have branded as Nest Egg Guru.

 Do you sell investment products?